gwen-interpreter/gwen/README.md

 and tooling required to interpret Gherkin features and abstracts the evaluation engine for you to prescribe what steps you want to support and define what thing you want to evaluate.
 The intention is that many evaluation engines will emerge out of the community and be shared.
-Each engine will target a specific system or technology and evaluate behaviour in its own predefined way.
+Each engine can target a specific type of system or technology and evaluate behaviour in its own predefined way.

 ```
    Feature: Gwen Interpreter